wcrasta/SWA-Scraper/README.md

 ## Use for this program

 Airlines often change their prices on random days/times.
 By using this program, you'll get a text message notification when the prices have fallen by a certain amount.
-You can run this script locally, or you can hook it up to Digital Ocean/AWS EC2.
+You can run this script locally, or you can hook it up to Digital Ocean/AWS EC2 and run it 24/7 (recommended).

 ## Installation